GoogleChrome/developer.chrome.com/site/en/blog/colrv1-fonts/index.md

 </figcaption> </figure>

-### No more image replacement: Emoji Fonts
+### No more image replacement: emoji fonts

-If you support user generated content, your users probably use emoji.
+If you support user generated content, your users probably use emojis.
 Today it's very common to scan text and replace any emoji encountered with images to ensure consistent cross-platform rendering and the ability to support newer emojis than the OS supports.
 Those images then have to be switched back to text during clipboard operations.
 Here's a real example:

 <figure>
 {% Img src="image/roKb5a4ddjOSoIbxRFI9kDeuVvE2/dgpLYdWxn0G94lH0rVWI.png", alt="A